AguaClara/aguaclara/docs/source/index.rst

 * **PLANNING** of experimental setup for water treatment research
 * **ANALYSIS** of data collected by `ProCoDA <https://monroews.github.io/EnvEngLabTextbook/ProCoDA/ProCoDA.html>`_ (process control and data acquisition tool)

-..
-The package is still undergoing rapid development.
-As it becomes more stable, user guides will be written to demonstrate each of these main functionalities.
-..
-At the moment, you can find some examples in specific pages of the API reference.

 Installing
 ----------
 The ``aguaclara`` package can be installed from `Pypi <https://pypi.org/project/aguaclara/>`_ by running the following command in the command line: